iiotntust/1141Robot_UPTP/README.md

     - [ ] 2 shifts per week.
 (3 hours/shift)

 ## :triangular_flag_on_post: Basic and Challenging tasks
-The suggested basic tasks can help students familiarize the setting of the World, Local, and Tool coordinates with the robots and utilize essential functions and commands.
+The suggested basic tasks can help students familiarize themselves with the settings of the World, Local, and Tool coordinates, as well as utilize essential functions and commands.
-The challenging tasks provide ideas and drill exercises for students to improve their coding and planning skills.
+The challenging tasks provide students with ideas and drill exercises to improve their coding and planning skills.
 These tasks only depicted the targets (specification or functionality) without detailed instructions.
 Students should use their creativity to leverage the functions and commands they learned in the lectures and robot manuals.

 ### Basic tasks
 - Task 1.
-Exploring the robot envelop and the work cell:
+Exploring the robot envelope and the work cell:

 Install tools and components (feeder, fixture, tray) and explore their coordinates with tools (extra parts may be required to proceed the calibration)
 1. Define the World (local0), Local, tool(tool0), tool coordinates.
 (Based on the robots and works cell)